 Protect from frost.
 Can't it just stay warm for a minute?
 If frost is predicted, cover your seedlings.

-Keep tall vegetables and trellises from shading shorter plants by locating them on the northern end of your bed, Cornell recommends.
+Keep tall vegetables and trellises from shading shorter plants by locating them on the northern end of your bed, the Cornell Extension recommends.
 Position tall plants "just south of the trellis."

 you can space rows closer together.
 But no cramming!
 Air needs to circulate around plants.
 This helps prevent diseases